max-elia/poc-kv-auth/README.md

 # Cloudflare KV-Auth

 This is an example of how one could use Cloudflare's distributed and fast KV data store together with Cloudflare Pages as a user authentication method.

 This is a Proof of concept so DO NOT USE IT FOR PRODUCTION.

+Since data is replicated around the world in KV, this method is also not EU GDPR compliant.

 ## 🚀 Demo